The Gameweek 3 of Fantasy Premier League is on the horizon.

 If you saved a transfer after GW1, you now have 2 free transfers.
 You have several options according to the current situation of your team:

-- If your team is in very good shape, you do not need to use all 2 transfers.
+- If your team is in very good shape, you do not need to use both 2 free transfers.
 You can simply just make 1 transfer – 1 simple tactical change, and save the other transfer, to have again 2 available in GW4.
-Use it to bring in a Brentford attacker, Alvarez, Maddison (if fit) or Man City defender.
-Note for beginners: You cannot have more than 2 free transfers at any time during the season.
-So, if you have 2 free transfers now, and do not use any of them, you will still have 2 free transfers next gameweek (not 3).
+Or save it to accumulate 3 free transfers (as you can accumulate up t 5 free transfers – new rule from previous season).
+You can offload some of the dead weight in your team, or wait for Palmer/Saka news, and sell them if they are out again

-- That way you would have two free transfers in the international break that could be very valuable in GW4.
+- That way you would have two free transfers in the international break that could be very valuable in GW4 – anything can happen during international breaks

-- Use both free transfers to improve your squad, target players with good fixtures from GW3 onwards (like Eze), or players whose probability of delivering points/starting improved and are good value (Alvarez)
+- Use both free transfers to improve your squad, target players with good fixtures from GW3 onwards, or players whose probability of delivering points/starting improved and are good value

 - Do mini-wildcard – make 3 transfers (2 free transfers + 1 hit for -4 points) if your squad is not in good shape and you need to rebalance your squad or move the money around your team